DhruvPareek/HillTalkHTMLCSS/README.md

 Configuration:
 The module has no menu or modifiable settings.
 There is no configuration.

+Registering Account:
+Your password must be at least 6 characters long and the email must be a regular email address format.

 Troubleshooting & FAQ:
 If you run into any issues, please report it on the Contact Us page of the website.